 There’s something standing between you and travel, and that something is you.

-Now I am well aware that to travel is a privilege, and I am by no means seeking to belittle anyone who genuinely cannot travel because of unchangeable personal circumstances.
+Now I am well aware that to travel is a privilege, and I am by no means seeking to belittle anyone who genuinely cannot travel because of unchangeable personal circumstances, or who just really doesn’t want to.
 I’m talking about those of you who want to travel but it just never seems to happen.
-You can’t save the money or find the time or are possibly even a little afraid of making that leap, even if you won’t admit it.
+You can’t save the money or find the time or are possibly even a little afraid of making the leap, even if you won’t admit it.
 Is that you?

-If some magic fairy gave me money for every time someone told me how lucky I am to travel or how brave then let’s just say I would be… well probably putting all that money into MORE travel.
-But the thing is, it’s really not about having luck or being brave.
+If I got money for every time someone told me how lucky I am to travel or how brave, then let’s just say I would be… well probably putting all that money into MORE travel.
+Because the thing is, to a point, it’s really not about having luck or being brave.
 It’s a choice.
-And if you have made a goal to travel more then you need to follow that through and actually MAKE IT HAPPEN.
+If you’re in a position where you’re privileged enough to be able to make travel happen, and if you have made a goal to travel more then you need to follow that through and actually MAKE IT HAPPEN.

 Sounds easy, but how do you actually do it?
-Well, here’s ten ways to make travel happen for you this year.
+Well for the constant hesitators and excuse-finders, here are ten ways to make travel happen for you this year.

 1. Begin with small adventures